secretstartups/handbook/customer-success/product-usage-data/index.html.md

 - Provide efficiency through automation in both TAM-led and digitally-led engagement throughout the customer journey
 - Identify customers who are at risk of attrition or churn, as well as identify potential expansion opportunities (i.e., license and/or subscription tier)

-*Note: The use cases, approaches, and metrics below include current and planned use cases.*

 ## Use Cases
+*Note: The use cases, approaches, and metrics below include current and planned use cases.
+The following are some examples of how GitLab may use product usage data.
+Use cases may also be dependent on customer settings or consents the customer has provided to GitLab.*

 ### Lifecycle Management